 So, the EDF Moral missions are more fun but less varied than the Red Faction ones.
 But the Red Faction ones get a bit monotonous and the ones where you must return a vehicle to a set safe zone get impossibly hard as you have a set time, which sometimes just isn’t possible to achieve.

 I’ve been Mission you…

 So, what have I forgotten?
 Oh yeah, the main missions – these are pretty cool if I’m being honest.
 These are varied and differ from one another – from driving through an active war zone whilst avoiding missiles so you can take out three power generators, to getting inside of an Alien-style Mecha suit and smashing up the EDF, and not to forget rescuing a bunch of people from three locations before the EDF destroys the buildings they are all stationed in.
 In terms of accessing them, as I said above, you will initially have a few missions per sector and the final, very difficult mission will be unlocked upon reducing the EDF moral to zero.
 These ones did frustrate me a lot because of an issue which was apparent in the original and also in this one…

 Loading times.
 I hate loading times – especially when the game has forced us to install the whole game on the HDD like all modern games do.
 There is no excuse for it unless if the game is loading up a highly detailed world (which I’ll get to soon).
 It’s not Sniper Ghost Warrior 2 level of waiting time, but it’s still a pain at around 20-30 seconds or so in order to reload when you die or teleport to another safe zone.
 It takes even longer in the initial load from a saved game as well (it seems).
-As you die quite often in this game until you work out how best to take on certain situations, or you fail event by someone getting killed or you didn’t make it back in time – having to sit through this load time is just annoying.
+You’ll die quite often until you work out how best to take on certain situations, or end up failing an event because someone got killed or you didn’t make it back in time – so having to sit through this load time is just annoying.